mayank-agg/3d-tictactoe/README.md

 Players will be able to chat while playing.

-Players can edit their profiles and change their usernames, passwords, names etc.
+Players can edit their profiles and change their usernames, passwords, etc.